openwms/org.openwms.wms.receiving/README.md

 # Purpose
 The purpose of the Receiving service is to handle goods receipts.
-It offers an API to create incoming orders, so called Receiving Orders
-(expected receipts).
-These kind of receipts are announced before the actual goods are received.
+It offers an API to create inbound orders, so called Receiving Orders (expected receipts).
+These kind of receipts are announced before the actual goods receive at the warehouse.
 Blind receipts are supported as well.
-Those don't require any announcements and allow to capture goods that are not expected to receive.
+Those don't require any announcements and allow to capture (or record) goods that are not expected to receive.

+It allows to capture (record) quantities of items (`PackagingUnits`) or whole `TransportUnits`

 # Resources
 [![Build status](https://github.com/openwms/org.openwms.wms.receiving/actions/workflows/master-build.yml/badge.svg)](https://github.com/openwms/org.openwms.wms.receiving/actions/workflows/master-build.yml)